-In connection with our announcement of our entry into the Agreement in Principle, we have become subject to shareholder, consumer and third-party litigation regarding the matters covered by the Agreement in Principle and we may become subject to additional litigation in connection with these matters.
-See NOTE 15, "COMMITMENTS AND CONTINGENCIES," to the Consolidated Financial Statements and the "LIQUIDITY AND CAPITAL RESOURCES" section within Management's Discussion and Analysis for additional information.
+In connection with our announcement of our entry into the agreement in principle, we became subject to shareholder, consumer and third-party litigation regarding the matters covered by the Settlement Agreements, and we may become subject to additional litigation in connection with these matters.
+See NOTE 14, "COMMITMENTS AND CONTINGENCIES," to our Consolidated Financial Statements.